-Key to Sequential Test Results

-Pass Pass subject to further Site is not suitable or

-consideration of the would require an
+Key to Sequential Test Results Pass Pass subject to further consideration of the site's contribution to the supply of minerals or waste facilities.
+Site is not suitable or would require an Exception Test demonstrated through a Level 2 SFRA to proceed.

-site's contribution to the Exception Test

-supply of minerals or demonstrated through a

-waste facilities.
-Level 2 SFRA to

-proceed.